Olanrewaju-Oresotu/Data-Analysis-Projects/Sunshine Hotel Case study/Sunshine_hotel_Readme.md

 8. **Deposit Preferences**: Reservations are more frequently completed without a deposit than non-refundable or refundable deposits.
 9. **Repeated Guests**: Only 3% of the guests are repeated, suggesting room for improvement in customer retention.

+Please refer to the Excel document to access the full functionality of the dashboard.

 ## Recommendations and Conclusions

 - **Optimization of Operations**: To better cater to the needs during peak times and develop strategies for off-peak seasons.